zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 default['myapp']['database']['app']['password'] = 'myapp_replaceme'
 ```

-Our resource now looks like this after apply our new node attributes.
+Our resource now looks like this after we apply our new node attributes.

 ```ruby
 # ~/chef-repo/cookbooks/myapp/attributes/default.rb